 The Volunteer Program at Community Links offers a variety of volunteer opportunities for youth, adults, seniors and families.
 Current volunteer opportunities include: Donation program (volunteers assist with sorting donations of clothing and household goods); Child Care program (volunteers provide on-site child care for families); Toy Washing (volunteers wash and disinfect toys); Income Tax (trained volunteers prepare tax returns for low-income residents); Senior Transportation (volunteers provide transportation within Airdrie as well as to Calgary).
 Volunteer opportunities at Community Links are flexible and are designed to work within your schedule.
 Whether you have one hour a week or one hour a month to donate, we’d love to hear from you!

 This program provides short term child care to parents/caregivers living in North Rocky View (Airdrie, Balzac, Beiseker, Crossfield, Irricana, Kathryn and the surrounding areas in the County of Rocky View).
 This program is for families with children ages 0 – 12 years who are experiencing a stressful situation and/or experiencing barriers such as a lack of social support, depression or family crisis.

 This program ensures students in need in Airdrie and Area have what they require to succeed in school.
-Backpacks are distributed at the Community Links North Office (#105, 104 1st Ave), one week prior to the beginning of the new school year.
-Families need to provide proof of residency as well as identification for their child(ren).
+Backpacks are distributed at the Community Links Office, one week prior to the beginning of the new school year.
+Families need to provide proof of income, residency and identification for their child(ren).

 This program is offered in partnership with Staples (Airdrie)